Do it yourself

 Can AI handle the utility interconnection paperwork?

 It handles the tracking, the document packages, and the reminders.
 The actual submission is still you and your office manager working the utility portal.
 Solar CRMs (Bodhi, Scoop, Solar Pro Tool) store per-utility application templates — PG&E, Duke, Dominion, FPL, Xcel, the rural co-ops — and tell you what each one needs before you start.
+Some tools can also read a homeowner's utility bill to pull the account number, rate schedule, and 12-month usage that the interconnection app and the proposal both need, so nobody's retyping it.
 They also fire reminders when the utility takes 6 weeks instead of 4 so you catch the silence before the homeowner does.
 Most utilities still need manual portal submission; a handful in larger states have direct API integration.
+Find a local AI pro to load your utility territories' templates and wire up the reminders.

 Residential rooftop or commercial — which AI tools fit each?